-When your vitality goes, you close the curtains and try to protect yourself from your own feelings, giving up an essential part of your being.
-In short, it requires a great deal of physical and mental effort to make decisions and stay on top of things because you don’t have the strength to face day-to-day tasks.
+When you lose your vitality, you close the curtains and try to protect yourself from your own feelings, giving up an essential part of your being.
+In short, you need to really make a physical and mental effort to make decisions and stay on top of things because you don’t have the strength to face day-to-day tasks.

 6. Your emotional blockage is holding you back

-When we’re overwhelmed by our emotions, we’re unable to mentally filter our emotional reactions.
-As a result, our ability to communicate, make decisions and progress is impaired.
-So we find ourselves in situations in which we respond inadequately or simply don’t respond at all.
+When we’re suffering from emotional toxicity and feel overwhelmed by our emotions, we’re unable to mentally filter our emotional reactions.
+As a result, we have an impaired ability to communicate, make decisions, and progress.
+Thus, we find ourselves in situations where we respond inadequately or simply don’t respond at all.

 Being emotionally toxic keeps you from thinking before you speak and taking perspective of what’s going on.
 Your attention and your memory are excessively selective.
-You begin to twist the words you hear and draw your own conclusions which only makes your frustrations and problems worse.
+You begin to twist the words you hear and draw your own conclusions.

 “Always keep a cool head and a warm heart,” Confucius once said.
-Reacting hotly allows our emotions and impulses to erupt.
+Reacting on a whim allows our emotions and impulses to erupt.